kenwuuu/aura/README.md

 ## Features

 - **Real-time Collaboration**: Peer-to-peer synchronization using Yjs and y-webrtc
+- **Per-Player Resources**: Each player has their own deck, hand, life total, discard pile, and exile pile
+- **Private Hands**: Only you can see your hand - opponents cannot
-- **Interactive Whiteboard**: Dark-themed canvas for placing and moving cards
+- **Interactive Whiteboard**: Dark-themed canvas for placing and moving cards with automatic perspective transformation
-- **Card Deck Management**: Modular deck system with draw and shuffle functionality
+- **Opponent View Transformation**: Cards you play at the bottom of your screen appear at the top for opponents
+- **Shared Life Totals**: Anyone can modify any player's life total (visible in top-right corner for opponents)
-- **Drag-and-Drop**: Move cards around the whiteboard
+- **Drag-and-Drop**: Move cards around the whiteboard in real-time
 - **Multi-User Support**: Connect with multiple players in the same room

 ## Architecture

-The application follows a modular architecture with three main components:
+The application follows a modular architecture designed for easy component replacement:

 ```
 src/
 ├── modules/
-│   ├── deck/           # Card deck management (easily swappable)
+│   ├── deck/              # Card deck management (swappable)
+│   ├── player/            # Per-player state management
+│   ├── gameResourcesDock/ # UI for hand, deck, piles, and life
-│   ├── whiteboard/     # Canvas for card placement and interaction
+│   ├── whiteboard/        # Canvas with coordinate transformation
-│   └── webrtc/         # P2P connection handling via Yjs
+│   └── webrtc/            # P2P connection via Yjs + y-webrtc
+├── index.ts               # Application entry point
+└── style.css              # UI styling
 ```

+### Module Design

-Each module is designed to be replaceable:
+Each module is designed to be independently replaceable:

-- **Deck Module**: Can be swapped with different deck implementations or card databases
+- **Deck Module**: Swap with different deck implementations, card databases, or shuffle algorithms
+- **Player Module**: Replace with different state management solutions
+- **GameResourcesDock Module**: Customize UI layout or add new game zones
-- **Whiteboard Module**: Can be replaced with canvas-based or other rendering solutions
+- **Whiteboard Module**: Replace with canvas-based, WebGL, or other rendering solutions
-- **WebRTC Module**: Abstracted to allow switching between different P2P providers
+- **WebRTC Module**: Switch between y-webrtc, PeerJS, socket.io, or other P2P providers

+### Key Architectural Decisions

+1. **Separate Player States**: Each player has their own Yjs map (`player-{playerId}`) containing:
+   - Health/life total
+   - Hand (private to owner)
+   - Deck card count
+   - Discard pile
+   - Exile pile

+2. **Coordinate Transformation**: Cards are stored with absolute coordinates, but displayed with transformed coordinates for opponents.
+When you play a card at the bottom of your screen (your playmat area), it appears at the top of your opponent's screen (their view of your playmat).

+3. **Shared Whiteboard**: All cards on the battlefield are stored in a shared Yjs map with owner tracking for proper coordinate transformation.

 ## Prerequisites

-Before running the application, you need to set up:
+Before running the application, you need:

 1. **Node.js** (v18 or higher)
-2. **STUN/TURN Servers** (for WebRTC connectivity)
+2. **STUN/TURN Servers** (optional - defaults are provided, see [WEBRTC_SETUP.md](./WEBRTC_SETUP.md))

 ## Installation